prof-rossetti/intro-to-python/projects/robo-advisor/README.md

 ```
 # this is the "requirements.txt" file
+# it might be helpful to use pandas. if you do, uncomment the last line below ...

 requests
 python-dotenv
+# pandas
 ```

 After setting up a virtual environment, we will be ready to install these packages.